top of page

 Osborne has been published widely over the last two decades.
 He has written four books on the Depression era and state parks - We Can Take It!
 The Roosevelt Tree Army at High Point State Park 1933-1941, Images of America Series: High Point State Park and the Civilian Conservation Corps, Images of America: Hacklebarney and Voorhees State Parks (New Jersey) and Images of America: Promised Land State Park (Pennsylvania).

 In early 2016 he finished writing the first institutional history of the Commonwealth of Pennsylvania’s official railroad museum.
 The book is entitled The Trains of Our Memory: A History of the Railroad Museum of Pennsylvania 1965-2015.
 Osborne completed a two-volume history of the Five Mile Woods Preserve in Lower Makefield Township, Pennsylvania in 2017.
 The books are entitled The Five Mile Woods Preserve: A History and Images of the Five Mile Woods Preserve and were commissioned by Preserve founder Donald Formigli.
-Presently he has recently finished a new about Robert Henri, the famed international artist who lived in Nebraska.
-It is now available for purchase.
+He recently finished a new book about Robert Henri, the famed international artist who lived in Nebraska.
+It is now available for purchase and is entitled Nebraska Sign-posts: Robert Henri's Years on the Great Plains.

 Osborne was the Executive Director of the Minisink Valley Historical Society in Port Jervis, New York, from 1981-2009 and the Port Jervis City Historian from 1989-2003.
 During his directorship at the Society, he was responsible for the Society’s Fort Decker Museum of History, and the interpretation of its long and eventful history which included the fort’s destruction during British Indian Department Captain Joseph Brant’s raid into the Minisink region in 1779.
 Osborne then served as the Curator of Education and Special Events at the Red Mill Museum Village in Clinton, New Jersey from 2010-11.

 He lives in Red Cloud, Nebraska, and owns the Wild Horse Creek Company.
 The mission of his company is to provide exciting journeys of discovery into our nation’s history through presentations, lectures, demonstrations, motor coach tours, and publications.
-The Wild Horse Creek Company has been providing programs to civic, historical, fraternal, and church groups, seminars, meetings, Elderhostel and Road Scholar programs for forty years.
+The company has been providing programs to civic, historical, fraternal, and church groups, seminars, meetings, and Elderhostel and Road Scholar programs for forty years.

 bottom of page